jeffwilcox/jeffwilcox.blog/_posts/2013-08-18-mongodb-on-azure-linux-via-cli.md

 </tbody>
 </table>

-They have more advanced offerings, including dedicated clusters, available for other cloud providers, but keeping things within the Windows Azure data centers is probably a good call to minimize data transfer costs outside the DC.
+MongoLab offers a shared, hosted replica set option, but not in all Windows Azure data centers according to [their post announcing the availability](http://blog.mongolab.com/2013/07/production-mongodb-replica-sets-now-available-on-windows-azure/), so if you're looking to have a replica set in Europe, for example, this post might help you run that yourself until they offer such an option/region combination.

-### But our own replica set...
+### On to our own replica set...

 So that's the easy option.
 Let's do MongoDB ourselves now... minus the nice management and backup services that the MongoLab folks provide.

+If things go down, there's only me to fix it, and I won't have the nice backup and monitoring that hosters provide for the value-add.

 ## My own replica set via Linux compute VMs